molssi-seamm/molssi-seamm.github.io/_sources/html/developers/plans/2020/mopac_use_case.rst.txt

 #.
 Serve as a guiding application to develop the necessary
    functionality and infrastructure in SEAMM that execute any arbitrary plugin.

+This was a very valuable project, in which we made considerable progress, but also learnt about issues and areas that needed more work.
+The goals of this second phase of the project remains the same.
+There is more to be done!

 Tasks:
 ------